Appledore railway station: History

 The SER subsequently merged with the London, Chatham and Dover Railway to form the South Eastern and Chatham Railway.
 It became part of the Southern Railway during the Grouping of 1923.
 The station then passed on to the Southern Region of British Railways on nationalisation in 1948.

 The goods shed was closed in 1963.
-Appledore ceased to be a junction station for passengers when the branch line to Lydd and New Romney closed in 1967.
-However, it continued to be used for goods traffic to Dungeness.
+Appledore ceased to be a junction station for passengers when the branch line to Lydd and New Romney closed in 1967; however, it continued to be used for goods traffic to Dungeness.

-When Sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the Privatisation of British Railways.
+When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.

 In 2001, the station building and goods shed were Grade II listed.
 The main building is in good condition and has been largely unaltered since its original 1851 construction.

-APTIS was once provided here until the booking office closed in the very early 1990s leaving no ticketing facilities.
-In 2016 Southern installed a new self-service ticket machine.
+APTIS was once provided here until the booking office closed in the very early 1990s, leaving no ticketing facilities.
+In 2016, Southern installed a new self-service ticket machine.
 The office buildings on the Ashford-bound platform are unused.